The Big Rock Candy Mountain (novel)

 The fictional family in the book, like Stegner's family during his childhood, frequently moves to different cities in pursuit of various financial schemes that never work out.
 The novel also matches Stegner's family history in some of the specific locations lived, including Saskatchewan and Salt Lake City.
-The novel is named after the folk song "Big Rock Candy Mountain", which is about a mythical paradise.
+The novel is named after the folk song "The Big Rock Candy Mountains", which is about a mythical paradise.

 Plot summary

 Section I

 Elsa leaves her family home after breaking with her widowed father when he becomes remarried to Elsa's best friend.
 She moves to North Dakota where she meets Bo Mason, who runs an illegal saloon or blind pig.
 Despite being disturbed by Bo's sometimes violent behavior, Elsa strikes up a romantic relationship with him.
 Against her father's advice, she becomes engaged to Bo.

 Section II

 The Masons try unsuccessfully to run a hotel, with sons Chester and Bruce now in early childhood.
 Bo's relationship with Bruce becomes increasingly abusive, especially around issues of toilet training.
 After an especially strong outburst of violence against Bruce, Bo abandons his family.